Hacked Website: 5 Important Steps to Save

 - The hacker has vandalized your website.

-- There are weird website traffic from another country in your web logs.
+- There is weird website traffic from another country in your web logs.

 - The website is redirecting you to inappropriate websites or sketchy pharmaceutical sites.